 Working on the farm

-Working on the farm certainly won’t make you richer financially, but you’ll get to experience authentic life at the farm, get a roof over your head and fresh, organically-produced food every day.
+Working on the farm certainly won’t make you richer financially, but you’ll get to experience authentic life at the farm, help Australia boost its food tourism, get a roof over your head and fresh, organically-produced food every day.
 If you’re looking to get a farm job, you can search for opportunities on websites like WWOOF.

 An Australian holiday visa worker

 Australia and New Zealand have this thing called “Holiday Work Visa” that allows travelers to get short-term travel jobs.
 You can work for a few months and travel for a few more but the work/travel ratio depends mostly on your preference.
 And a lot of these jobs pay relatively well, even for Australian standards.
-Needless to say, the earning potential depends on how much you’ll travel, how long you’ll work, how much you spend, etc. but I’ve seen people saving up to $15,000 per year.
+Needless to say, the earning potential depends on how much you’ll travel, how long you’ll work, how much you spend, how much you explore (and there’s a lot to explore in Australia), etc. but I’ve seen people saving up to $15,000 per year.

 Seasonal travel jobs